 Model Dynamical Equations & their Basis

-I. Immune Subsystem: B-cell proliferation is activated by T-cells at a rate which varies with the amount of cytokine stimulation captured by the first term of ordinary differential equation (ODE) (1) below (with additional explanation of the first term following ODE (6)).
+I. Immune Subsystem: B-cell proliferation is activated by T-cells at a rate which varies with the amount of cytokine stimulation, captured by the first term of ordinary differential equation (ODE) (1) below (with additional explanation of the first term following ODE (6)).
 The number of B-cells circulating in plasma (B) is decreased by B-cell differentiation into Plasma cells (P) and by apoptosis.
 The effect of T4 on B-cell proliferation is hypothesized to be linearly proportional to plasma T4 concentration (T4) and is captured by the term σBT4